 Traditional Irish Colcannon Recipe

-Colcannon is a traditional Irish mashed potato dish that also happens to be a hearty, comfort food classic in Ireland.
-If you love mashed potatoes and cabbage, this is a simple-to make-dish you will want to try!
+Colcannon is a traditional Irish mashed potato dish with cabbage that is a hearty, comfort food classic in Ireland.
+If you love mashed potatoes and cabbage, this is a simple-to-make dish you will want to try.
+It makes the perfect side dish for St. Patrick’s Day or any occasion.

-Traditionally, Colcannon incorporates cabbage or kale into the mashed potatoes.
+Traditionally, Colcannon incorporates cabbage or kale into the mashed potatoes, as I’ve done in this Shepherd's Pie with Champ Mash!

-So loved is Colcannon that it has inspired a traditional Irish song by its own name or by the name, “The Skillet Pot,” and has been recorded by many artists.
+So loved is Colcannon that it has inspired a traditional Irish song by its own name or as “The Skillet Pot,” and has been recorded by many artists.

 LYRICS